 Be a friendly person instead of just having friends.

-Know that not every thought needs to be expressed and being able to not express it.
+Know that not every thought needs to be expressed and be able to not express it.

 Realize that I influence the structures and functions of my own and other people’s brains with each interaction.

 Understand that the trauma I help cause one generation of a population can delay, or even prevent, the humanizing spiritual development of their unborn children because of epigenetic effects; consequently, for example, crimes against humanity are also crimes against humanity not yet born.

 Not expect to ever know how “The Story” ends; therefore, not feel responsible, or capable, of writing “The Ending” myself.

 Be willing and able to take the long view of the past and future as context for the present.6